 The following are the commonly used rules for creating identifiers for better programming...

-- Since, starting with underscore may create conflict with system names, so we avoid starting an identifier with underscore.
+- Since, starting with an underscore may create conflict with system names, so we avoid starting an identifier with underscore.